The Best Time of Year to Have Knee Replacement Surgery

 Factors To Consider When Scheduling Knee Surgery

 Depending on your current lifestyle and work schedule, there could be several factors to consider when determining the optimal timing for knee surgery.

 1) Work Schedule: If you work full-time, scheduling surgery when you’ll have the most time off is ideal.
 Scheduling knee replacement surgery before or after a holiday season can be beneficial.
 You can recuperate and return to your daily routine without missing critical appointments or activities.

 2) Age is another factor to consider when scheduling knee replacement surgery.
 If you’re over 65, your doctor may recommend avoiding the hotter summer months due to an increased likelihood of discomfort and complications from the heat.

 3) Your Caregiver’s Availability: If you need assistance during recovery, ensure that your caregiver will be available to help.
 If not, schedule the surgery when they can provide support.

 4) Seasonal Allergies & Weather: Individuals with allergies like hay fever should consider the amount of pollen in the air before scheduling surgery.
 People who live in areas with extreme weather conditions, like snow or icy roads, might want to wait for warmer months when the risk of slipping and falling is lower.

-Contact Ascension Saint Agnes Hospital for total knee replacement in Baltimore.
+Contact Ascension Saint Agnes Orthopedics for total knee replacement in Baltimore.
 Our orthopedic specialists are experienced in performing knee replacement surgeries and providing excellent post-operative care to help you get back on your feet.